Facts About Fescue Grass

 blue-green color, and can grow in some of the most adverse of

-clump formations and may not be mown as low as the other fescues.
+conditions including heavily shaded areas.
+Hard fescue grows in a clump formation and may not be mown as low as the other fescues.

 Hard fescue is one grass that stays green a longer period of time,